gvwilson/sensibleadventures/shapers/story.md

     -   They are ambushed by half a dozen service bots!
 13. The Windmill
     -   Dockety: "Delay them." and begins to fiddle with a strange contraption that looked like a fallen windmill
+        -   Dockety: "This was meant for your kind, but with modifications..."
     -   Maddy: "How?"
 But even as she asked, she had an idea.
     -   She holds up the clear plastic binder: "I found your instructions."
     -   The service bots freeze